casia-cxr/casia-cxr/README.md

 # An Open Dataset of Chest X-rays with Benchmarks on Automatic Radiology Report Generation in French

 # Introduction
 Medical report generation (MRG), which aims to automatically generate a textual description of a specific medical image (e.g., a chest X-ray), has recently received growing research interest.
 Building on the success of image captioning, medical report generation has become achievable.
-However, generating language-specific radiology reports presents a key hurdle for data-driven models due to their reliance on paired image-report datasets, which are labor-intensive, time-consuming, and costly.
-In this paper, we introduce a new chest X-ray benchmark dataset, namely \textit{CASIA-CXR}, consisting of high-resolution chest radiographs associated with medical reports originally written in French.
+However, generating language-specific radiology reports presents is a challenge for datadriven models due to their reliance on paired image-report datasets, which are labor-intensive, time-consuming, and costly.
+In this paper, we introduce a new chest X-ray benchmark dataset, namely CASIA-CXR, consisting of high-resolution chest radiographs associated with medical reports originally written in French.
 To the best of our knowledge, this is the first public chest radiograph dataset with medical reports in this particular language.
-Importantly, we propose a simple yet effective multimodal encoder-decoder contextually clinical-guided framework for medical report generation in French validated using our proposed dataset.
-We evaluate the performance of our framework using metrics from natural language generation and clinical efficacy, in addition to human evaluations performed by radiologists.
+Importantly, we propose a simple yet effective multimodal encoder-decoder contextually-guided framework for medical report generation in French validated using our proposed dataset.
+We evaluate our framework using metrics from natural language generation and clinical efficacy, supplemented by human evaluations performed by radiologists.
 The dataset is freely available to advance a wide range of research in medical computer vision and natural language processing.
-It is available for download at: https://github.com/casia-cxr/.
+It is available for download at: https://github.com/casiacxr/.

 # Website
 XXXXXXXX